Elegy (band): History

 Two years later Elegy released Principles of Pain with the Spanish label Locomotive Records.
 Since then the band have not published any more albums and is currently on hiatus.

 Ian Parry said in a 2012 interview that he would like to make one more Elegy album, if a record company would be prepared to invest in it.
 Guitar Player Henk van der Laars wrote an album full of songs but more effort is needed to get it ready.

+On Friday April 1, 2023 news broke of the band's reunion, following relentless speculations.
+Reuniting in their strongest line-up, the band sees the return of their founding member, guitarist Henk v/d Laars after decades of absence.

+Rumor has it the band reunited by popular demand and request of musicians globally.
+Helmantel joined ranks of Headless featuring Dario Parente and Walter Cianciusi and both guitarists are fans of Elegy's work.
+They sparked the flame, as did guitarist Bill Hudson (I am Morbid, Doro, Northtale), mentioning recently Elegy as a huge inspiration.

+Upon news dropping, Helmantel and Parry are touring with Headless supporting Geoff Tate on his 35th anniversary tour for 'Operation: Mindcrime', performing an inspired version of Elegy's praised classic "Visual Vortex".